-If your organisation has undertaken an IT security and needs help implementing findings, or you’re not quite sure where to start on your audit, please get in touch with Akita.
+If your organisation has undertaken an IT security review and needs help implementing findings, or you’re not quite sure where to start on your audit, please get in touch with Akita.
 Our experts deliver industry-leading cyber security solutions, while our consultants can assess the safety of your IT systems and processes.

 For more information on a cyber security audit strategy and services:Find Out more